graph-guard/gqt/test/error_schema/missing_selset.md

 ```

 ```
-1:13: missing selection set for selection "foo" of type Foo
+1:9: missing selection set for field "foo" of type Foo!
 ```